bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 This algorithm is admittedly not very well thought out.
 It is only meant to serve as a motivational example of what could be.
 {{% /notice %}}

-## Sample Scores for Select GitHub Repos
+## Chart of Select GitHub Repository Ranks

 <canvas id='myChart' width='400' height='400'></canvas>
 <script src="js/github-rank-chart.js"></script>